Nobody likes vet visits. Not the pets being treated, nor the owners who pay. Luckily, there are ways to avoid costly vet bills.

 Do your research.
-Some breeds are more prone to particular health problems than others and it's your responisbility as the owner to be prepared for when these issues arise.
+Some breeds are more prone to particular health problems than others and it's your responsibility as the owner to be prepared for when these issues arise.

-Keep in mind that some vets may not have experience with ‘exotic’ pets – including the humble bunny!
-Find a vet you trust.
-One that is willing to work within your budget and can support the needs of your pet.
+Keep in mind that some vets may not have experience with ‘exotic’ pets – even including the humble bunny!
+Find a vet you trust, and one that is willing to work within your budget and can support the needs of your pet.

 Always make sure your pet is safely contained and supervised.
 Keep choking hazards and toxic chemicals, such as snail pellets, out of the way.
-When walking your dog, keep them on a leash where required and ensure that they get the training they need for example, puppy school.
+When walking your dog, keep them on a leash where required and make sure that they get the training they need.

-Where you can, use home-preventative medications for problems such as heartworms, intestinal parasites and flea infestations.
+Where you can, use preventative medications for problems such as heartworms, intestinal parasites, and flea infestations.
 An annual check-up with your vet is a good way to catch potential problems before they get worse.

 Pet ownership can be expensive.
 But with a little research and preventative action, your furry best friend can remain healthy and happy – and so can your wallet.